hsihsun/GrabCut/README.md

-# Interactive Image Segmentation (GrabCut + KNN Matting)
+# Interactive Image Segmentation

-It is my implementation of Interactive GrabCut Segmentation.
+It is my implementation of Interactive Image Segmentation using GrabCut and KNN Matting.

 This project implements